Families, Faculty, & Staff

 As individuals who interact closely with Texas A&M – San Antonio students, you may encounter distressed students in your offices, classrooms, or homes.
 Your role could be crucial and positive in identifying and referring students experiencing difficulty with mental health concerns.
 Below are a number of resources you can utilize to assist students in getting the assistance they need:

-- Faculty, staff, and family members who have concerns about a student may consult with a Student Counseling Center (SCC) licensed clinician by calling the main line 210-784-1331 (Available 24/7, for after-hours support, please select option “2”).
+- Faculty, staff, and family members who have concerns about a student may consult with a Student Counseling Center (SCC) licensed clinician by calling the main line 210-784-1331 (Available 24/7).

 - Invite the student to accompany you to the Student Counseling Center and visit the office with them.
 Licensed clinicians are available during normal business hours to meet with students for same-day assistance (urgent concerns only).